 Code section 7701(b) provides a statutory definition of resident alien for income tax purposes and is generally applicable for tax years beginning after 1984.
 Under this statutory definition, an alien individual is treated as a resident of the United States for a calendar year if the individual either:

-- Is a lawful permanent resident of the United States at any time during the calendar year (the "green card test"); or - Satisfies a "substantial presence test" based on time spent in the United States during the calendar year and other factors.
+• Is a lawful permanent resident of the United States at any time during the calendar year (the "green card test"); or a.
+The Green Card Test

-71 IRC §897(a), §897(c)(1)(A).
+56 IRC §897(a), §897(c)(1)(A).